-- Stand the motorcycle on its side stand on a horizontal surface.
+- Park the motorcycle on a horizontal surface using the side stand.

-- Place a suitable container under the engine.
+- Place an appropriate container under the engine.

 - Remove oil drain plug with the O-ring.

 - Remove oil screen 2 with the O-ring.

 - Remove screw plug 3 with oil screen 4.

 - Completely drain the engine oil.

 - Thoroughly clean the oil drain plugs and oil screens.

 - Position oil screen 2 and mount and tighten oil drain plug 1 with the O-ring.